tabreturn/tabreturn.github.io/_posts/2018-06-19-processing.py_in_ten_lessons--02-_bezier,_catmull,_and_rom_walk_into_a_bar.md

 ### Bézier Curves

-French engineer, Pierre Bézier popularised, but did not actually create the Bézier curve.
+French engineer, Pierre Bézier popularised, but did not create the Bézier curve.
 He used them in his of design automobile bodies at Renault, devising a system whereby the shape of a curve is controlled by series of anchor and control points.
 If you have any experience with vector graphics drawing software, these will look familiar.
 Popular such applications include Adobe Illustrator and Inkscape, where Bézier curves are commonly referred to as "paths".

 <figure>
   <img src="{{ site.url }}/img/pitl02/bezier-inkscape.png" />
   <figcaption>Inkscape in path-editing mode.</figcaption>
 </figure>

 Bézier curves are widely used in computer graphics.
 Their ability to model smooth curves makes them fundamental to vector graphics, animation paths, and fonts.
-Vector graphics (such as SVG files) have the ability to scale to any size -- making them *resolution-independent*.
+Vector graphics (such as SVG files) can scale to any size -- making them *resolution-independent*.
 Consider a digital photograph: as you zoom further and further in toward a given point, discernible squares of colour appear.
-This is because popular photographic file formats, such as JPG and PNG, are comprised of a pixel grid, the dimensions of which limit the overall resolution.
+Popular photographic file formats, such as JPG and PNG, are comprised of a pixel grid, the dimensions of which limit the overall resolution.
 However, in the case of vector-based graphics, the points along a Bézier curve can be recalculated to fit any resolution.

 <figure>
   <img src="{{ site.url }}/img/pitl02/bezier-raster-vector.png" class="fullwidth" />